CircuitSetup/Time-Circuits-Display/README.md

 - set the alarm ("ALA-RM"),
 - set the audio volume (VOL-UME),
 - set the Music Player folder number ("MUSIC FOLDER NUMBER")
-- select the Time-cycling Interval ("TIME-CYCLING", formerly "TIME-ROTATION-INTERVAL"),
+- select the Time-cycling Interval ("TIME-CYCLING"),
 - select the brightness for the three displays ("BRIGHTNESS"),
 - show network information ("NET-WORK"),
 - set the internal Real Time Clock (RTC) ("SET RTC"),
 - enter dates/times for the *Destination* and *Last Time Departed* displays,
 - show light/temperature/humidity sensor info (if such a sensor is connected) ("SENSORS"),
+- show when time was last sync'd with NTP or GPS ("TIME SYNC"),
 - quit the menu ("END").

 Pressing ENTER cycles through the list, holding ENTER selects an item.